heartshare/yii-helpers/README.md

 * an helper class to handle images
 * an helper class to handle date
+* an helper class to handle order
+* a static class containing url useful methods
+* a grunt-init template
+* a .bash_profile that provides 2 alias to create a new Yii app through command line

-Every class has is own documentation
+Every class should have is own documentation